 The Gunners are currently eighth in the Premier League, four points short of fourth-placed Everton and the Champions League qualification places.

-And, with a vital north London derby clash with Tottenham approaching, the Frenchman fears that his players may not be at their best upon returning from international duty.
+And, with a vital north London derby clash with Tottenham approaching, the Frenchman believes his players may not be at their best upon returning from international duty.

 "There is a risk with the players who have played our [last] three games - they play another one [in midweek], and another one [against Spurs], and after that they play against Montpellier [in the Champions League].